kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 ## Setting Sysctls for a Pod

 A number of sysctls are _namespaced_ in today's Linux kernels.
 This means that they can be set independently for each pod on a node.
-Being namespaced is a requirement for sysctls to be accessible in a pod context within Kubernetes.
+Only namespaced sysctls are accessible in the pod security context within Kubernetes.

-The following sysctls are known to be _namespaced_:
+The following sysctls are _namespaced_:

 - `kernel.shm*`,
 - `kernel.msg*`,